po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

   ## Before We Begin

   Initializing a React application by using the `create-react-app` command-line utility can take some time.
-To save time throughout this unit, we will create one React application and only replace the `/src` files for each subsequent activity as we work on them.
+To save time throughout this module, we will create one React application and only replace the `/src` files for each subsequent activity as we work on them.
 Before you add comments to the code, you will practice the workflow for creating a React app and updating your practice app for subsequent activities.

   To do this, follow these steps: